Louis Murphy: Oakland Raiders

-Carolina Panthers (2012)
+Carolina Panthers

 On July 23, 2012, Murphy was traded to the Carolina Panthers.
 With the Panthers, he recorded 25 receptions for 336 yards and one touchdown.
 It was his second season in which he played all 16 games.

-New York Giants (2013)
+New York Giants

 On March 16, 2013, Murphy signed a one-year contract with the New York Giants.
 Giants general manager Jerry Reese, said, "I think he's going to add another dimension to our offense.
 We have a scout named Jeremiah Davis and he talks about guys being a knife.
 This guy is a knife.
 This guy can take the top off your defense.
 He's an interesting guy.
 He gives us a different dimension in our offense.
 If we have the same guys, if we have Hakeem Nicks back healthy and we have Victor Cruz, back, this guy gives you a deep threat that we haven't had.
 We haven't had a guy who can run like this guy."

-Tampa Bay Buccaneers (2014–2016)
+Tampa Bay Buccaneers

 On March 26, 2014, Murphy signed with the Tampa Bay Buccaneers.
 They released him the day before the season opener on September 6, 2014, to make room for rookie Brandon Dixon.
 He was re-signed September 23 and played against the Steelers on September 28 (including a crucial 41-yard reception on the Bucs' final drive leading to a touchdown and a win).
 At the conclusion of the 2014 season, Murphy proved to be valuable as a third receiver, primarily in the slot.
 Despite some injuries and issues with the team's low-scoring offense, Murphy compiled 31 catches for 308 yards and two touchdowns.

 On December 26, 2014, Murphy signed a three-year contract extension with Tampa Bay through the 2017 season.
 He was placed on the team's injured reserve on October 27, 2015 after suffering a torn ACL.

 Murphy began the 2016 season on PUP to continue his recovery from his torn ACL.
 He sustained another injury while practicing in an attempt to return in 2016 and was released from PUP on November 29, 2016.

-San Francisco 49ers (2017)
+San Francisco 49ers

 On July 31, 2017, Murphy signed with the San Francisco 49ers.
 He was released on September 1, 2017.
 He was re-signed by the 49ers on November 6, 2017.
 On November 26, 2017, Murphy caught his first touchdown pass on the season from quarterback Jimmy Garoppolo, who also threw his first touchdown pass as a 49er since being traded from the New England Patriots.

+Orlando Apollos

+Murphy signed with the Orlando Apollos of the Alliance of American Football (AAF) for the 2019 season.

 Personal life

-Murphy is cousins with former New England Patriots running back Mike Gillislee.
+Murphy is cousins with former Florida and New England Patriots running back Mike Gillislee.

 On April 12, 2017, Murphy was arrested for having possession of a loaded gun at the Tampa International Airport.
 A Glock 23 pistol was discovered in Murphy's backpack, loaded with 11 round of ammunition.
 Murphy did not have a concealed weapons permit, and was released from jail on a $2,000 bond.